epaillas/densitysplit_old/Readme.md

 Input arguments:

-    --centres_filename: type str, name of the file where random positions are stored.
+* centres_filename: type str, name of the file where random positions are stored.
-    --filter_file: type str, name of the file where the filtered densities are stored (calculated from calculate_filter.py)
+* filter_filename: type str, name of the file where the filtered densities are stored (calculated from calculate_filter.py)
-    --quantiles: type int, number of quantiles for the split
+* quantiles: type int, number of quantiles for the split

+Example of usage
+`python split_positions.py --centres_filename centres.dat --filter_filename filter.dat --quantiles 5`

 For inquiries, please contact me at epaillas@astro.puc.cl